 Most Sensitive to Pollutants

-Presence Means: Caddisflies are important in their aquatic communities as recyclers and stream cleaners.
+Presence Means: Caddisflies are important to aquatic quality as recyclers and stream cleaners.
 They feed mainly on plant debris and algae.
 Like mayflies, caddisflies are intolerant of low oxygen levels.

 Tolerant of Pollutants